Women’s economic rights

 Fiscal, trade and investment policies must be proactively designed to promote and protect the rights of all women and girls.

-Social and legal barriers to economic rights
+The social and legal barriers to economic rights

 Legal barriers to economic rights include difficulties in getting an ID card or passport, opening a bank account or accessing credit, having maternity and paternity leave and owning and inheriting property.
 128 out of 143 countries have at least one legal difference that restricts women's economic potential.13